danet-hda/computer-networking/2-lab/2-LabTasks.md

 - ensure that the ARP cache is empty **host00**
 - On **host00** run ```ping 10.1.1.1```
 - On **host00** run ```ping 10.1.1.254```
-- Note now he content of the ARP cache
+- Note now the content of the ARP cache
 - Stop capturing
 - Safe the file with the recording of the network traffic, so that you can use it later on for the lab report
 - You can see, if you can open the file in wireshark, just to be sure that you have a captured.